aio-libs/aiohttp/docs/contributing.rst

 .. note::

-   GitHub issue threads are automatically locked when there has not been any recent activity for one year.
+   GitHub issue and pull request threads are automatically locked when there has not been any recent activity for one year.
 Please open a `new issue
    <https://github.com/aio-libs/aiohttp/issues/new>`_ for related bugs.

    If you feel like there are important points in the locked discussions,